inkle/ink/README.md

 ## Integrating into your game

-We currently have a C# runtime DLL, for example for use in Unity.
+We currently have a C# runtime DLL `ink-engine.dll`, for example for use in Unity, and you'll also need the included `Newtonsoft.Json.dll`.
 It has a very simple API, so is easy integrate.
 It's not designed as an end-to-end narrative game engine.
 Rather, it's designed to be flexible, so that it can slot into your own game and UI with ease.
 Here's a taster, and is all you need to get started:

     using Ink.Runtime;